Calculation

 None

-Removes the calibration from the method.
-The calculation type is changed to uncalibrated - Uncal.
+Removes the calibration file from the method and switches the calculation type to Uncal (uncalibrated).

 Calculations